hermanl0/hermanl0.github.io/00_notes/git.md

 ### Git Branching

 The `git branch` command is used to create, list, or delete branches in the Git repository.
-Branching is a fundamental concept in Git that allows developers to work on different features or versions of the codebase simultaneously.
+Branching is a fundamental concept in Git that allows developers to work on different features or versions of a project simultaneously.

 ### Git Rebase